Kids Chicken Fettuccine Alfredo

-- Add pasta to water.
+- Add pasta to the water.

-- Once the sauce begins to thicken, add ½ cup of grated parmesan cheese.
+- Once the sauce begins to thicken, add 1/2 cup of grated parmesan cheese.
 Stir until the cheese has fully melted, be sure to stir frequently so that it does not burn.

-- Lower the heat to LOW.
+- Place the heat to LOW.

 - Once the sauce has thickened, turn off the heat.

-- Strain your pasta.
+- Check your pasta for desired tenderness.
+Strain your pasta.

 - In a pot, add pasta and your prepared sauce.
 Mix well.

 - Check your chicken to see if it is cooked thoroughly.
-Take off heat and let it rest for a few minutes.
+Take off the heat and let it rest for a few minutes.

-- Plate your Fettuccine Alfredo.
+- Plate your fettuccine alfredo.